 This has definitely been the method through which I have managed to find the biggest and widest variety of book clubs.

 I’d suggest you to first attend the book clubs that already exist in your city or even check out some digital ones before taking the step to create your own book club.
 This way you can learn what you do or don’t enjoy in a book club, learn from the mistakes of other organisers ( 😛 ) & understand what’s important for a reader participating in one in order to make the best of it.

 From my personal experience, the suggestions for creating your own book club would be the following:

 - Choose a theme for your book club.
 There usually already are a couple of basic book clubs around in your region, so if you manage to create a new & innovative group, you’re more likely to attract members.

 - When creating a page for your book club (whether on meetup, goodreads, instagram or facebook), remember to include the name of the city where you’re based in the title of the book club (if you want to make it local & plan on hosting real life meet-ups) or the name of your country.
 This helps out a lot for your book club to be randomly discovered by strangers.

 - Be patient.
 Don’t panic if nobody or just 1-2 people show up for the first meet-ups or video calls.
-Good things take time to form themselves, so be patient.
-You should also know that the attendance rate highly depends on the choice of the book.
+Good things take time to form themselves, Rome wasn’t built in a day either 😉 You should also know that the attendance rate highly depends on the choice of the book.
 There simply will be some that are not as attractive to people.